oVirt/ovirt-site/source/feature/networkmaintab.html.md

 2. Hosts
     -   GetVdsByStoragePoolId - returns all the hosts belong to the same dc as the network.
 (VDS)
     -   GetVdsAndNetworkInterfacesByNetworkIdQuery - returns all the hosts the network is attached to one of their nics.
-(VDS + vds_interface_view similar to GetVdsInterfacesByVdsId)
+(VdsNetworkInterface + VDS, similar to GetVdsInterfacesByVdsId)
     -   GetVdsWithoutNetworkQuery - All the hosts where this network attached to the cluster but not to the host (VDS)

 3. Virtual Machines
     -   GetVmsAndNetworkInterfacesByNetworkIdQuery - returns all the vms that have at least one vnic on the network.
-(VM + List<vm_interfaces>)
+(VmNetworkInterface + VM)

 4. Templates
     -   GetVmTemplatesAndNetworkInterfacesByNetworkIdQuery - returns all the templates that have at least one vnic on the network.
-(VM + List<vm_interfaces>)
+(VmNetworkInterface + VmTemplate)

 ### Documentation / External references